fspaolo/gfw-problem/README.md

 In recent years, AI computer vision methods have dominated the analyses of natural, medical and satellite images.
 AI-driven approaches have been shown to outperform standard statistical methods on complex tasks such as classification, object detection and semantic segmentation of massive data streams from surveillance systems, mobile devices, and commercial satellites.
 Unlike standard statistical methods that are data-type specific, Convolutional Neural Networks (CNN) have been implemented on a wide range of image types and complex backgrounds.
 CNNs are a natural way forward to improve upon and extend the capabilities of current ship detection systems (moving beyond CFAR-based methods).

-We propose to implement and test three CNN architectures for object detection: [YOLOv3](https://pjreddie.com/darknet/yolo/), [Faster R-CNN](https://towardsdatascience.com/faster-r-cnn-object-detection-implemented-by-keras-for-custom-data-from-googles-open-images-125f62b9141a), and [SSD](https://towardsdatascience.com/review-ssd-single-shot-detector-object-detection-851a94607d11), as some studies suggest these are among the best performing CNNs for the task of ship detection on satellite images (see refs below).
+We propose to implement and test three state-of-the-art CNN architectures for (near) real-time object detection: You Only Look Once ([YOLOv3](https://pjreddie.com/darknet/yolo/)), Faster Region-based CNN ([Faster R-CNN](https://towardsdatascience.com/faster-r-cnn-object-detection-implemented-by-keras-for-custom-data-from-googles-open-images-125f62b9141a)), and Single Shot Multibox Detector ([SSD](https://towardsdatascience.com/review-ssd-single-shot-detector-object-detection-851a94607d11)), as some studies suggest these are among the best performing CNNs for detecting ships on satellite images (see refs below).
 Python implementations of these CNNs on top of TensorFlow and/or PyTorch are also available.
 Typical outputs from these analysis are the center coordinates, bounding box, and class probability of the objects, a convenient way to report location, size and uncertainty of detected vessels.

 Although the use of all-day/all-weather SAR amplitude images (by CFAR systems) constitutes a significant improvement over traditional optical methods (suffering from cloud coverage and light conditions), single-channel SAR images still suffer from inherent speckle noise, azimuth ambiguities, and low contrast on low backscattering background, characteristic of rough ocean environments.
 Also, in-shore ships can be confounded with the infrastructure of harbors, with similar brightness and shapes.